 Scientists have found several risk factors that could make a person more likely to get melanoma.

 UV (ultraviolet) light

-Too much exposure to UV radiation is thought to be a major risk factor for most melanomas.
+Too much exposure to UV rays is a major risk factor for most melanomas.
 The main source of UV rays is the sun.
 Tanning lamps and beds are also sources of UV rays.
-People with high levels of exposure to light from these sources are at greater risk for all types of skin cancer.
+People with high levels of UV exposure from these sources are at greater risk for all types of skin cancer.

-The amount of UV exposure a person gets depends on the strength of the light, how long the skin was exposed, and whether the skin was covered with clothing or sunscreen.
-Many studies have linked melanoma in the trunk and legs to frequent sunburns (especially in childhood).
+The amount of UV exposure a person gets depends on the strength of the light, how long the skin is exposed, and whether the skin is covered with clothing or sunscreen.

 Light-colored skin, freckles, and light hair